New books out by two scholars the NT didn’t want on its Council

 Bijan Omrani’s new book God is an Englishman has won high praise from Rowan Williams, former Archbishop of Canterbury, while Tiffany Jenkins, now a Trustee of the British Museum, has impressed the critics with her examination of private life in centuries past, Last year these two fine scholars did not win the support of the National Trust’s Nominations Committee, which means that they were effectively blocked from being elected to the Council.

 Bijan Omrani shows in his book how Christianity has shaped British society and institutions.
-Rowan Williams described the book as "superb" and "lively and erudite".
 The book argues that ‘campaigns for the abolition of slavery in the 18th century and the limitation of child labour in the 19th… were fuelled not by “enlightened” liberal sceptics but by toughly dogmatic Christians with an unshakeable conviction of God-given human dignity and the imperative of compassion.’

 Tiffany Jenkins became a Trustee of the British Museum in March.
 Having her on the Council would surely have been quite a coup for the National Trust.
 The Telegraph describes her as ‘a serious scholar on modern museum practice’.
 Her new book Strangers and Intimates: The Rise and Fall of Private Life